Mark2Mark/Skedge/README.md

 👉 Have you ever wanted to make a <a name="myfootnote1">reporter<sup>1</sup></a> plugin for Glyphs, but the developer kit and the plugin file structure looks too intimidating to you?
 👉 Maybe you’re never willing to get your head around it and skip developing even though you have great ideas you’d love to just sketch out.
 👉 Or do you create plugins from time to time, but you’re annoyed that you have to restart Glyphs for every change?
-This can take a loooot of time, especially when the plugin is packed with formulas and algorithms.
+This can take a loooot of time, especially when the plugin is packed with formulas and algorithms that you need to get straight.
+I suck at math, hence my approach ist often the trial-and-error.
 👉 You want to see immediately which numbers and operators have which effect.
 You want to properly position your to be displayed components, maybe design them to provide an optimal user experience.
 Or choose the best colors for your graphics.

-🎉 *Well, wait no longer!
+#### 🎉 *Well, wait no longer!
 “Skedge” let’s you do exactly this!* 🎉

 🤓 “Skedge” lets you focus on the essence of code you need in order to get your idea to the canvas.
 No file and folder overload.
 No extra code that you don’t understand the use for.
 No Glyphs restart for every change you make.